thatlarrypearson/telemetry-obd-log-to-csv/README.md

 **UNDER CONSTRUCTION**

-Updates the system boot count for use by other telemetry applications:
+Increments and returns the *system boot* and *application start* counters for use by other telemetry applications:

 - [Telemetry OBD Logger](https://github.com/thatlarrypearson/telemetry-obd)
 - [Telemetry GPS Location and Time Logger](https://github.com/thatlarrypearson/telemetry-gps)